onurburakozdemir/onurburakozdemir/README.md

 # 💫 About Me:
 Hi!
-I am currently working on AI in Biophysics
+I am currently working on Biophysics at TUM.

 ## 🌐 Socials: